Insight Execution

 Too often, technology is built for performance, not people.

-This piece gave you a clear, actionable roadmap to avoid that path.
-You now know how to go from concept to creation using human-centered design—anchoring your work in empathy, curiosity, and constant refinement.
+You’ve got a clear, actionable roadmap to sidestep that path.
+You now know how to go from concept to creation using Human-centered design.
+Anchor your work in empathy, curiosity, and constant refinement.

 You came here looking for a better way to design.
 Now you have it.